Barcelona owes much of its architectural charm to one man, Antoni Gaudí.

 Park Güell is the epitome of the architect’s artistic plenitude.
 During that time (his naturalist phase) he made use of intricate organic shapes.

 Designing the park, Gaudi unveiled all his architectural wonders, producing forms that dazzle visitors with their nature-inspired beauty.

 Another reason for the park’s gorgeousness is the fact that it sits in a natural park.
 Before construction took place, the site was a rocky hill with few trees and little vegetation.

 Gaudí preserved the natural look of the park by using local stone in a way that integrates everything smoothly into the landscapes.

 We highly recommend visiting the big cross at Park Güell’s highest point because it offers the best view of Barcelona and its bay.

 While strolling the peculiar roads of the park, you might notice parrots, hummingbird hawk-moths, and other interesting birds.

-Of all Gaudí buildings in Barcelona, Park Güell might be the most impressive of all.
+Of all the Gaudí buildings in Barcelona, Park Güell might be the most impressive of all.
 To learn everything about the genius’ masterpiece, we recommend joining this guided tour.

 Neighborhood: La Salut